sfi0zy/sfi0zy.github.io/_posts/2016-05-31-self-portrait.markdown

 thumb: "/images/681f34721437445f908dad336d596658.jpg"
 ---

-My self portrait with some animations in pure CSS.
+Here is my self portrait with some animations in pure CSS.
 Without any images, without any SVG elements.

-{% include codepen.html hash="KMwdpR" height="675" %}
+{% include codepen.html hash="KMwdpR" %}